LuisJSosa/codewars-Katas/README.md

 ## Lessons Learned:

 Codewars provides a nice refresher for Python and problem-solving skills.
+More importantly, it's good for github practice.